How to Grow Ficus Ginseng Plants at Home

 These plants like warm and humid conditions that mimic their native habitats.

-Keep the air temperature between 65-85ยบF.
+I aim to keep my plants in a location where the air temperature remains between 65-85ºF.
 You should also place your plant away from both hot and cold drafts found near heating vents, exterior doors, and radiators.

 Try to keep the humidity high.
 While these plants can tolerate moderate humidity, they will suffer in dry conditions.
 If your home is extremely dry, boost the air moisture with a humidifier.